 All photos by Rebecca Miller

 Kristin is a shy girl.
-You wouldn’t expect her to be—with that plump pout, her inky black hair, and those little feline flicks elongating almond shaped eyes.
+You wouldn’t expect her to be—with that plump pout, her inky black hair, and those feline flicks elongating almond shaped eyes.
 She's confident when she meets my gaze.
 But first impressions can be misleading.
-Sure, she spent the best part of a decade as Dee Dee, the central force behind the Dum Dum Girls, and she’s been making music for several years more than that, but not all lead singers want the glare of the spotlight to follow them once they walk offstage.
-In real life, Kristin is lowkey; Kristin Kontrol, on the other hand, is not.
-When I caught her show a few days prior to our date she hit the stage dipped in silver like a modern Barbarella.
+Sure she spent the best part of a decade as Dee Dee, the central force behind the Dum Dum Girls, and she’s been making music for several years more than that, but not all lead singers want the glare of the spotlight to follow them once they walk offstage.
+In real life, Kristen is lowkey; Kristen Kontrol, on the other hand, is not.
+When I caught her live a few days prior to our date she hit the stage dipped in silver like a modern Barbarella.
 She slayed it.
-But let's rewind to earlier this year, when the Northern California-born singer emerged—having called time on the Dum Dum Girls—as Kristin Kontrol.
+Rewind to earlier this year, when the Northern California-born singer emerged—having called time on the Dum Dum Girls—as Kristen Kontrol.
 As Dee Dee her melancholia was awash with reverbed guitars, gauzy as dawn eking through pale blinds, plus plush girl group harmonies.
-Even as 2014’s True Blue flirted with new wave and sonics with decidedly crisper edges, she felt boxed in.
+Even as 2014’s True Blue flirted with new wave and sonics with crisper edges, she felt boxed in.
 She was pushing at the parameters of her songwriting only to find most couldn’t hear beyond what turned out to be the career-defining blueprint she submitted back in 2010.
-With X-Communicate, released this past May on Sub Pop, Kristin offers up bold, bright collection informed by her love of pop hooks sharp as darts and tunes that wink at the glossy radio smashes of the 80s and early 90s—there are saxophones and there are synths to slide side-to-side to.
+With X-Communicate, released this past May, Kristen offers up bold, bright collection informed by her love of pop hooks sharp as darts, tunes that wink at the glossy radio smashes of the 80s and early 90s—there are saxophones and there are synths to slide side-to-side to.
 It’s easy to see why Shirley Manson handpicked Kristin to open for Garbage on their recent summer tour.

 I first met Kristin several months back and honestly, within 15 minutes, I had a crush on her.
 She was easy to curl up on a couch and talk to.
 We opened up about our relationships—both of us serial monogamists.
 I was transfixed by the perfect slope of her nose.
 I wanted to hang out again and meet her cats.
 She told me about the cheap and cheerful lipstain she buys from Duane Reade for four bucks.
 We swapped numbers and kept in tenuous touch.
 We kept inviting each other to stuff but never quite making it happen.
-Life got busy, but I was excited to see her again.
+Life got busy, but I was excited to hang out with her again.
 I wore one of my favorite vintage tees.
-I chose a restaurant where we could get oysters (an aphrodisiac right?!).
-Turns out she doesn’t like them.
+I chose a restaurant where we could get oysters (an aphrodisiac right?!), turns out she doesn’t like them.
 Kristin was late—torn between cycling up from her spot in Brooklyn to The Heyward in Williamsburg, or getting the train.
-She opted for the train, which was wise, because if either of us had anything to do with it, we would be drinking.

-Eventually she cruised into the restaurant with her cat eye shades like a movie bad girl.
+Eventually she cruises into the restaurant with her oversized cat eye black shades like a movie bad girl.
 We slip into a booth.
 Two glasses of Prosecco please!

 Noisey: Have you ever done online/app dating?